olesku/libvmod-marathon/README.md

 ### Description
 ---
-This module dynamically fetches applications from [Marathon](https://mesosphere.github.io/marathon/) and makes them available as backends in your Varnish VCL.
+This module dynamically fetches applications from [Marathon](https://mesosphere.github.io/marathon/) and make them accessible as backends in your Varnish VCL.

-It listens on Marathon's SSE eventbus and will ensures the backends is always kept in a consistent state without requiring to reload Varnish.
+It monitors Marathon's SSE eventbus and will ensures the backends is always kept in a consistent state without requiring to reload Varnish.

 ### Usage
 ---
 ``` new my_marathon = marathon.server(endpoint = "http://marathon.domain.tld",[default appconfig options]) ```

 ###### Available options
 | Parameter             | Description                 | Default                |
 |-----------------------|-----------------------------|------------------------|
 | endpoint              | URL to Marathon             | Null (required)        |